friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\cannot_use_star.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: can't use starred expression here"""
-       2:
-    -->3: *a
+       3: *a
           ^^

     The star operator `*` is interpreted to mean that